kbase/collections/design/genome_attributes_filtering.md

   * Add AND / OR toggle for combining filters
   * Move selection / match mark booleans into input filter data structure
   * We may want to split the classification field into multiple fields
-    * Alternatively make a custom filter for the classification field that understand the string syntax
+    * Alternatively make a custom filter for the classification field that understands the string syntax
       * Would mean a new column type like `taxon`
 * Out of scope for v1